 I believe this could be one of the most useful plant anatomy or wood science web sites for both education and research that has ever been developed.
 The Inside Wood site will have broad research appeal to scientists (wood anatomists, botanists, and biologists, to name a few), to land resource and conservation managers, to K-12 and university students, and to the general public.
 The comprehensive inclusion of internationally accepted definitions and criteria for identifying wood samples is extremely helpful and simultaneously educational.

 Created and developed by Chris J. Earle, this database allows you to choose among the different families, such as Pinaceae, then view the information for each taxon using the numerous descriptive fields, such as common names, description, range, oldest, and dendrochronology.

-The National Climatic Data Center in Asheville, North Carolina, provides an immense amount of climate data readily accessible and ready for downloading.
+The National Centers for Environmental Information in Asheville, North Carolina, provides an immense amount of climate data readily accessible and ready for downloading.
 Data are provided for individual stations and for broader regions.